-ungary's economic freedom score is 61.2, making its economy the 72nd freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 2.9 points from last year, and Hungary is ranked 36th out of 44 countries in the Europe region.
+ungary's economic freedom score is 61.4, making its economy the 79th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.2 point from last year, and Hungary is ranked 38th out of 44 countries in the Europe region.
 The country's economic freedom score is higher than the world average and lower than the regional average.
-Hungary's economy is considered "moderately free" according to the 2024 Index.
+Hungary's economy is considered "moderately free" according to the 2025 Index.

-The Hungarian economy has implemented critical reforms in many areas and has a vibrant private sector.
+The Hungarian economy has benefited from the implementation of critical reforms in many areas and has a vibrant private sector.
 Overall regulatory efficiency is further enhanced by open-market policies.
 A relatively sound judicial framework that sustains the rule of law and the protection of property rights has contributed to economic stability and long-term development.
 However, fiscal consolidation and better management of public finance are needed to curb a growing debt burden.
-The most recent available inflation rate is more than 10 percent.